Q: What is AWS Config?

-Yes, you can set up AWS Config to deliver configuration updates from different accounts to one S3 bucket, once the appropriate IAM policies are applied to the S3 bucket.
-You can also publish notifications to the one SNS Topic, within the same region, once appropriate IAM policies are applied to the SNS Topic.
+Yes, you can set up AWS Config to deliver configuration updates from different accounts to one Amazon Simple Storage Service (S3) bucket, once the appropriate IAM policies are applied to the Amazon S3 bucket.
+You can also publish notifications to the one SNS Topic, within the same Region, once appropriate IAM policies are applied to the SNS Topic.

-Q: Is API activity on AWS Config itself logged by AWS CloudTrail?
+Q: Is API activity on AWS Config itself logged by CloudTrail?

 Yes.
-All AWS Config API activity, including use of AWS Config APIs to read configuration data, is logged by AWS CloudTrail.
+All AWS Config API activity, including use of AWS Config API operations to read configuration data, is logged by CloudTrail.

 Q: What is a resource’s configuration?

 Configuration of a resource is defined by the data included in the Configuration Item (CI) of AWS Config.
-The initial release of Config Rules makes the CI for a resource available to relevant rules.
-Config Rules can use this information along with any other relevant information such as other attached resource, business hours, etc. to evaluate compliance of a resource’s configuration.
+The initial release of AWS Config rules makes the CI for a resource available to relevant rules.
+AWS Config rules can use this information along with any other relevant information such as other attached resources and business hours to evaluate compliance of a resource’s configuration.

 Q: What is a rule?

-A rule represents desired Configuration Item (CI) attribute values for resources and are evaluated by comparing those attribute values with CIs recorded by AWS Config.
+A rule represents desired Configuration Item (CI) attribute values for resources and is evaluated by comparing those attribute values with CIs recorded by AWS Config.
 There are two types of rules:

-AWS managed rules: AWS managed rules are pre-built and managed by AWS.
-You simply choose the rule you want to enable, then supply a few configuration parameters to get started.
+AWS–managed rules: AWS–managed rules are pre-built and managed by AWS.
+You can choose the rule you want to enable, then supply a few configuration parameters to get started.
 Learn more »

-Customer managed rules: Customer managed rules are custom rules, defined and built by you.
-You can create a function in AWS Lambda that can be invoked as part of a custom rule and these functions execute in your account.
+Customer managed rules: Customer managed rules are custom rules, defined, and built by you.
+You can create a function on AWS Lambda that can be invoked as part of a custom rule and these functions apply in your account.
 Learn more »

 Q: How are rules created?

 Rules are typically set up by the AWS account administrator.
-They can be created by leveraging AWS managed rules – a predefined set of rules provided by AWS or through customer managed rules.
-With AWS managed rules updates to the rule are automatically applied to any account using that rule.
-In the customer-managed model, the customer has a full copy of the rule, and executes the rule within his/her own account.
-These rules are maintained by the customer.
+They can be created by leveraging AWS–managed rules (a predefined set of rules provided by AWS) or through customer managed rules.
+With AWS–managed rules, updates to the rule are automatically applied to any account using that rule.
+In the customer-managed model, customers have a full copy of the rule and apply the rule within their own account.
+These rules are maintained by the customers.

 Q: How are rules evaluated?

-Any rule can be setup as a change-triggered rule or as a periodic rule.
-A change-triggered rule is executed when AWS Config records a configuration change for any of the resources specified.
+Any rule can be set up as a change-triggered rule or as a periodic rule.
+A change-triggered rule is applied when AWS Config records a configuration change for any of the resources specified.
 Additionally, one of the following must be specified:

-Tag Key:(optional Value): A tag key:value implies any configuration changes recorded for resources with the specified tag key:value will trigger an evaluation of the rule.
+Tag Key:(optional Value): A tag key:value implies any configuration changes recorded for resources with the specified tag key:value will initiate an evaluation of the rule.

-Resource type(s): Any configuration changes recorded for any resource within the specified resource type(s) will trigger an evaluation the rule.
+Resource type(s): Any configuration changes recorded for any resource within the specified resource type(s) will initiate an evaluation of the rule.

-Resource ID: Any changes recorded to the resource specified by the resource type and resource ID will trigger an evaluation of the rule.
+Resource ID: Any changes recorded to the resource specified by the resource type and resource ID will initiate an evaluation of the rule.

-A periodic rule is triggered at a specified frequency.
-Available frequencies are 1hr, 3hr, 6hr, 12hr or 24hrs.
+A periodic rule is initiated at a specified frequency.
+Available frequencies are 1 hr, 3 hr, 6 hr, 12 hr, or 24 hrs.
 A periodic rule has a full snapshot of current Configuration Items (CIs) for all resources available to the rule.

 Q: What is an evaluation?

 Evaluation of a rule determines whether a rule is compliant with a resource at a particular point in time.
 It is the result of evaluating a rule against the configuration of a resource.
-Config Rules will capture and store the result of each evaluation.
-This result will include the resource, rule, time of evaluation and a link to Configuration Item (CI) that caused non-compliance.
+AWS Config rules will capture and store the result of each evaluation.
+This result will include the resource, rule, time of evaluation, and a link to the Configuration Item (CI) that caused non-compliance.

 Q: What does compliance mean?

-A resource is compliant if complies with all rules that apply to it.
-Otherwise it is noncompliant.
-Similarly, a rule is compliant if all resources evaluated by the rule comply with the rule.
-Otherwise it is noncompliant.
-In some cases, such as when inadequate permissions are available to the rule, an evaluation may not exist for the resource, leading to a state of insufficient data.
+A resource is compliant if it observes all rules that apply to it; otherwise it is noncompliant.
+Similarly, a rule is compliant if all resources evaluated by the rule comply with the rule; otherwise it is noncompliant.
+In some cases, such as when inadequate permissions are available to the rule, an evaluation cannot exist for the resource, leading to a state of insufficient data.
 This state is excluded from determining the compliance status of a resource or rule.

-Q: What information does the Config Rules dashboard provide?
+Q: What information does the AWS Config rules dashboard provide?

-The Config Rules dashboard gives you an overview of resources tracked by AWS Config, and a summary of current compliance by resource and by rule.
+The AWS Config rules dashboard gives you an overview of resources tracked by AWS Config, and a summary of current compliance by resource and by rule.
 When you view compliance by resource, you can determine if any rule that applies to the resource is currently not compliant.
 You can view compliance by rule, which tells you if any resource under the purview of the rule is currently non-compliant.
-Using these summary views, you can dive deeper into the Config timeline view of resources, to determine which configuration parameters changed.
+Using these summary views, you can explore further the AWS Config timeline view of resources, to determine which configuration parameters changed.
 Using this dashboard, you can start with an overview and drill into fine-grained views that give you full information about changes in compliance status, and which changes caused non-compliance.

 You can use individual AWS Config rules to evaluate resource configuration compliance in one or more accounts.
-Conformance packs provide the additional benefit of packaging rules along with remediation actions into a single entity that can be deployed across an entire organization with a single click.
-Conformance packs are intended to simplify compliance management and reporting at-scale, when you are managing several accounts.
-Conformance packs are designed to provide aggregated compliance reporting at the pack level as well as immutability, to help you ensure that the managed AWS Config rules and remediation documents within the conformance pack cannot be modified or deleted by the individual member accounts of an organization.
+Conformance packs provide the additional benefit of packaging rules along with remediation actions into a single entity that can be deployed across an entire organization with a single selection.
+Conformance packs are intended to simplify compliance management and reporting at scale when you are managing several accounts.
+Conformance packs are designed to provide aggregated compliance reporting at the pack level and immutability.
+This helps the managed AWS Config rules and remediation documents within the conformance pack to not be modified or deleted by the individual member accounts of an organization.

 Q: How are AWS Config and AWS Config rules related to AWS Security Hub?